rbeith/etch-a-sketch/README.md

 # Etch-A-Sketch
 Etch A Sketch Project for the Odin Project Javascript Fundamentals

+This is a project to further practice DOM manipulation skills.